umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/order-calculation-state.md

 By using the prices from the `OrderCalculation` object you can ensure that your calculation is based on the most up to date values for the order.

 {% hint style="info" %}
+You should **always** base your price on the `OrderCalculation` object's price values when the following applies:

-If your values are based on another price held on an order and you have access to an `OrderCalculation` object that isn't `null`, then **always** base your price on the `OrderCalculation` object's price values.
+* Your values are based on another price held on an order
+* You have access to an `OrderCalculation` object that isn't `null`.

 It should also only fall back to the order entity if there is no `OrderCalculation` available.
 {% endhint %}